Tiusha/portfolio/docs/projects/project-2.md

 ## Final design
 ![Alt text](../images/project2-final_design1.png){data-zoomable}
-1.First step of the customization - selection of the preferred device color.
+1. First step of the customization - selection of the preferred device colour.
-2.Fully creative mode allows the creation of a unique background color.
+2. Fully creative mode allows the creation of a unique background colour.

 ![Alt text](../images/project2-final_design2.png){data-zoomable}
-1.Intuitive pop-ups via a toolbar similar to those in drawing applications.
+1. Intuitive pop-ups via a toolbar similar to those in drawing applications.
-2.A confirmation pop-up appears before exiting the process.
+2. A confirmation pop-up appears before exiting the process.

 ![Alt text](../images/project2-final_design3.png){data-zoomable}
-1.Custom fonts and colors to enhance the design with a message.
+1. Custom fonts and colours to enhance the design with a message.
-2.Personalization with stickers - resize, rotate & position for a unique look.
+2. Personalization with stickers - resize, rotate & position for a unique look.

 ## Results and Reflections